 80 hour Wilderness First Aid (10 days) More than band aids and splints this course is meant to turn you into a self-sufficient problem solver.
 With a vigorous approach to method you’ll learn how to deal with any kind of emergency in a remote backcountry setting.
 Like an Emergency First Responder course the treatment of broken bones, minor cuts and scrapes and all kinds of illnesses are covered.
 There is a practical and written exam at the end.
 This level of expertise is required for most backcountry guiding jobs.

 Restricted Marine Radio Operators Course (1 day) Alpha, Whiskey, Bravo.
 Pan-Pan and Sécurité.
 The simple, but precise language of the radio is covered in this one-day course.
 Etiquette, safety and how to speak so other marine operators and search and rescue personnel will understand is at the heart of this course.
 This is another essential skill for sea kayak guides and boat captains.

-Days off (6 to 7 days) Catch up with family, chill out, go on a personal trip.
+Days off (5-6 days) Catch up with family, chill out, go on a personal trip.
 Regular days off are an important part of COLT life.
 The course is intense; a day to relax is essential.
 Both courses have a three-day mid-semester break to do with as you wish.
 Some people hang out at the Strathcona Lodge, others go home and some head back out to practice what they’ve learned.
 In addition there are three other single days off in the fall semester and four in the summer semester.